althonos/lapucelle-textures/README.md

   features of an old-english / historical font, with for instance `l` characters having a diagonal leg.
 I used **Intro Head** as it provides a script look with high legibility.
 I may try other options later.
+  I'll experiment with gothic fonts later but I fear it may not be nearly as legible.

 * **Pricedrop** and **Baloo**: the battle UI contains a lot of different characters, once again without any free alternative.
 The original font